cezar-r/poker/README.md

  - [Here](https://youtu.be/VgU-eqv-a_Q) is a video of me playing heads up against somebody

 ## Closing Thoughts
- - Ther are still quite a few tweaks needed to be made to the bot logic to make it even better, which are in the works.
+ - There are still quite a few tweaks needed to be made to the bot logic to make it even better, which are in the works.
 The main goal with this project is to create a website where you could play with real money against real people around the world.

 ## Technologies Used
  - Matplotlib